Definitive Guide to Conformal Coating Application Methods

 All surfaces can be coated evenly regardless of chamber position, and the coating deposits the same thickness all around the objects being coated.
 This vapor phase coating process also leads to pinhole-free coatings, absent of defects.
 Masking and demasking are typically required, but no curing process is necessary.

 However, CVD material and equipment can cost more than other methods, and particular expertise and tools are required for rework.
 CVD is a batch process, and most CVD equipment yields limited volume.

 |No harmful vapors during the process||Requires specific processes for rework|

 CVD Process with HZO

 After reviewing the options above and you have decided that chemical vapor deposition with Parylene is an ideal application process for your project, consider HZO.
 Proprietary CVD equipment with the largest coating chambers in the industry and optimized square chambers addresses many of the limitations of the CVD process.
-Our team of dedicated engineers looks forward to helping guide you through the coating process from beginning to end, so send a message today.
+Our dedicated engineers look forward to helping guide you through the coating process from beginning to end, so send a message today.